peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

     public EInteger ShiftLeft(EInteger eshift)
 Returns an arbitrary-precision integer with the bits shifted to the left by a number of bits given as an arbitrary-precision integer.
-A value of 1 doubles this value, a value of 2 multiplies it by 4, a value of 3 × by, a value of 4 × by, and so on.
+A value of 1 doubles this value, a value of 2 multiplies it by 4; a value of 3, by 8; a value of 4, by 16; and so on.

 **Parameters:**